United States featured location: Flathead Valley, Montana

 Flathead Valley features crystal clear lakes and rivers surrounded by majestic mountain ranges.
 The abundance of outdoor recreation opportunities and surrounding natural beauty has made the Flathead a favorite tourist destination.
 Local attractions include Waterton-Glacier International Peace Park, the Jewel Basin Hiking Area, Whitefish Mountain Resort, Blacktail Mountain Ski Area, and Flathead Lake.

-Since its founding in 1989, Habitat for Humanity of Flathead Valley has built 42 homes for qualified families.
-The affiliate is currently building 16 new town homes with a completion deadline of March 2015.
+Since its founding in 1989, Habitat for Humanity of Flathead Valley has built more than 40 homes for qualified families.
+The affiliate is recently completed 16 new town homes and is now constructing single-family detached houses.

 Flathead County housing costs are out of reach for low and middle-income households.
 These households may include professionals such as teachers, firefighters and police officers.
 Due to inflationary housing costs, many families are forced to reconsider whether they can continue to live and work in the county.